 How Much Does A Walk Through Metal Detector Cost

-According to Total Security Solutions, a manufacturer of bulletproof barriers, stand alone metal detectors can cost anywhere from $1,000 to $30,000.
+According to Total Security Solutions, a manufacturer of bulletproof barriers, stand-alone metal detectors can cost anywhere from $1,000 to $30,000.
 However, on average they cost around $5,000.
-Kellyco’s selection of security walk through metal detectors range from $3,000 to $5,000.
+Kellyco’s selection of security walk through metal detectors ranges from $3,000 to $5,000.

 Walk Through Metal Detector Locations

 Since walk through metal detectors can move more people through security checkpoints faster, they are no longer just located in correctional facilities and airports.
 Today, these detectors are found in police stations, schools, nightclubs, government buildings, corporations, manufacturing facilities, nuclear facilities, transportation terminals, warehouses, courthouses, historic landmarks, arenas, and concerts.
 Some detectors are even lightweight and portable so they can easily be moved from one place to another.

 How To Set Up a Walk Through Metal Detector